 After the sugar is thoroughly mixed with the dry ingredients, you’ll whisk in some eggs, oil, buttermilk, and vanilla extract until just combined.
 Your batter should be pretty thick at this point, similar to a fudgy brownie batter.

-How To Frost Chocolate Layer Cake
+How To Frost A Smooth Cake

 - Start by leveling the tops of your cakes.
 This cake leveler is similar to the one that I use, it’s super handy and much easier to use than a knife.
-A turntable will also make frosting your cakes A LOT easier, this is the turntable I use and really love.
+A turntable will also make frosting your cakes A LOT easier, this is similar to the turntable I use and really love.

 - Then, use an offset spatula or piping tip to apply a thicker layer of frosting to the top and smooth it out with your spatula.
 Apply the remaining frosting to the sides of the cake and smooth it out some with your spatula or a cake scraper.
-Here’s the cake scaper that I use for my cakes, it’s inexpensive and works great!

 - Use a small offset spatula to fill in any spots that look like they need more frosting.